doojin/whisbi-events/README.md

 All application endpoints with corresponding middleware are set up here: `packages/api/lib/rest/index.ts`

 The endpoints themselves are stored here: `packages/api/lib/rest/endpoint`

+## Notification service

+It listens for connections via web sockets.
+It also queries database every X seconds for events starting in 24h.
+Then it tries to find all active subscriber connections in connection pool for given events.
+Then it sends notification and React application is receiving it and showing the notification.

 ## Tests